Winter Fun in Detroit Lakes

-The newly renovated 800+ seat performing arts theatre presents a variety of local, regional and national arts and entertainment events.
+The renovated 800+ seat performing arts theatre presents a variety of local, regional and national arts and entertainment events.

 View all upcoming events at the Historic Holmes Theatre

 Or walk to The Center of Detroit Lakes, connected to the Historic Holmes Theatre.
-There you’ll find all the indoor fitness and aquatics facilities to get your winter workout and the kiddos can play in the region’s largest indoor playland, The Backyard.
+There you’ll find all the indoor fitness and aquatics facilities to get your winter workout and the kiddos can play in the area’s largest indoor playland, The Backyard.

 Becker County Museum